vavrines/UGKSFlux/README.md

 A Fortran compiler is need which supports Fortran90 or later versions, e.g. ifort or gfortran.

 # Usage
+To use the module for 1D case, you need first to use it,
 `use UGKSFlux1D`
+and call the subroutine,
 `call flux_ugks1d(wL, hL, bL, shL, sbL, lenL, fluxw, fluxh, fluxb, wR, hR, bR, shR, sbR, lenR, unum, uspace, weight, ink, gamma, muref, omega, prandtl, dt)`

-The Makefile is provided for those who have gnu make installed.
-If you are using any IDE (e.g. Visual Studio), use the compiling function provided by the IDE.

-Note: openmp and Intel Fortran compiler is used by default.
-DO NOT type the prompt symbol $
+For 2D case, the things are quite similar.
+`use UGKSFlux2D`
+`call flux_ugks2d(wL, hL, bL, shL, sbL, lenL, fluxw, fluxh, fluxb, lenFace, wR, hR, bR, shR, sbR, lenR, unum, vnum, uspace, vspace, weight, ink, gamma, muref, omega, prandtl, dt, dirc, cosa, sina)`

+The parameters required stand for the conservative variables, particle distribution function and its slopes inside the cells next to a interface, their geometric features, interface flux functions, velocity quadrature points and weights, gas properties and time step.
+The detailed meanings and usage of the variables required can be found in the annotations of the source code.

 # License
 Copyright (C) 2019 Tianbai Xiao tianbaixiao@gmail.com